 - i.
-Motions shall be determined (as the Lord Mayor may direct) by a show of hands. - A recorded vote will take place where a vote is required to be recorded by law, or if, after a vote has been taken by a show of hands, a "named vote" is requested by at least 10 members rising in their place.
+Motions shall be determined (as the Lord Mayor may direct) by a show of hands. - ii.
+A recorded vote will take place where a vote is required to be recorded by law, or if, after a vote has been taken by a show of hands, a "named vote" is requested by at least 10 members rising in their place.
 The following procedure shall then apply: - the division bell will be rung for one minute; - the doors of the Council Chamber will then be closed; - the names of those voting for or against or abstaining will then be ascertained by the use of the vote recorder and included in the Minutes. - iii.
 Subject to the provisions of any enactment all voting will be decided by a majority of members present and voting. - iv.
-The Chair shall, in case of an equal division of votes, have a second or casting vote.
+The Lord Mayor, as Chair of Council, or any Member presiding over the meeting of Council in the Lord Mayor's absence shall, in the case of an equal division of votes, have a second or casting vote.
+The ability of a Chair of a committee to exercise a casting vote where there is an equal division of votes, applies to all of Birmingham City Council's formal committee meetings, with the exception of any committee chaired by a non-elected member.